MicrosoftDocs/bot-docs/articles/bot-design-pattern-integrate-browser.md

 # Integrate your bot with a web browser

 Some scenarios require more than just a bot to fulfill a requirement.
-A bot may need to send the user to a web browser to complete a task, and then subsequently resume the conversation with the user after the task has been completed.
+A bot may need to send the user to a web browser to complete a task and then resume the conversation with the user after the task has been completed.
-For example, consider these scenarios.

-### Authentication and authorization
+## Authentication and authorization
 If a bot wants the ability to read the user's calendar in Office 365, or perhaps even create appointments on behalf of that user, the user must first authenticate with Microsoft Azure Active Directory and authorize the bot to access the user's calendar data.
 The bot will redirect the user to a web browser to complete the authentication and authorization tasks, and then will subsequently resume the conversation with the user.

-### Security and compliance
+## Security and compliance
 Security and compliance requirements often restrict the type of information that a bot can exchange with a user.
 In some cases, it may be necessary for the user to send/receive data outside of the current conversation.